wp-plugins/design-approval-system/readme.txt

 View the full tutorial about our [Design Approval System plugin and Client Changes Extension](http://youtu.be/pYdF2OJCOv4):
 [youtube http://www.youtube.com/watch?v=pYdF2OJCOv4]

-Here's what you, the clients, and the plugin can do:
+Here is what you, the clients, and the plugin can do:

 = YOU (THE DESIGNER) CAN… =
   * With the click of a button you can send the design’s review link to a client for approval.
 (An automatic confirmation email will be sent to both parties.)